Artificial-Intelligence-HSBI-TDU/KI-Vorlesung/CONTRIBUTING.md

 ## Questions, Bugs or Feature Requests

 You are welcome to open a new issue.
+After clicking on the "new issue" button, you will be offered a few issue templates.
+Please choose the appropriate template or select "Open a blank issue, if the templates do not fit.

 Please check first if your request is already addressed in other (open or closed) issues.
 Feel free to reopen matching closed issues for this purpose to enter your